INTERNAL

 that sets the fingers for groove location.
 Next, reset the indicator,

-then proceed with gaging.
+then proceed with gauging.
 CHECKING CONCENTRICITY

 With the gage still set for groove diameter, rotate two eccentric